pragmint/open-practices/practices/automate-database-migrations.md

   1. Write a migration script that alters an existing table by adding a new column.
   2. Populate the new column with data transformed from existing columns (e.g., concatenating two columns into a new one).
   3. Apply the migration and verify the data transformation was successful.

-## Exercise 4: Environment-Specific Migrations
-* **Objective**: Learn to manage migrations across different environments.
-* **Tasks**:
-  1. Create two separate migration scripts: one for development and another for production environments.
-The production script should include additional safety checks or logging.
-  2. Apply the development script to your development database and the production script to a simulated production environment.
-  3. Review the outcomes to ensure each script performed as expected in its respective environment.

 ## Resources